 The ITU-T Focus Group on Future Networks reported at the end of 2010.
 Their outputs, and the results of further work on this topic in SG13, have been published in Y.3000 series documents available from here.

-A further Focus Group, on IMT-2020, has been formed.
+A further Focus Group, on IMT-2020, has now completed its work and presented its outputs to SG13.
 IMT stands for International Mobile Telecommunications, and IMT-2020 is the generation which most other groups call 5G.